MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-course.md

 ### Can I add content in multiple languages for the same course on the platform?

-As of now, we do not have support for adding the same content in multiple languages in a course.
-You will need to create a separate course for each language.
+Yes, you can upload the content in more than one language to make it available for the learner in the language they desire.

 ### Can we use language subtitles in a video lesson?